facebook

 We recommend having an additional two months available in case the process takes longer, particularly for older patients whose cells may take longer to grow.

-How Do We Deliver The MSCs
+How Do We Deliver the MSCs?

 How does mesenchymal stem cell therapy work after cultivation and preparation?
 The effectiveness of the therapy is closely tied to the delivery method.